freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Packaging/README.md

 Each component determines for itself which data is written to `📁 items` and which to `📁 refs`.
 The purpose of these two folders is that data is read in two passes during import: the first pass creates the components, and the second pass updates cross-references between them.

+Components might add include other files.
+For example, sound components add the actual sound files, which are written to `📁 sounds`.

 ### Globals

 Global data is then written to `📁 global`.
 Currently, this folder contains mappings for switches, coils, lamps, and wires.